mbejan325/Retirement_Investment_Portfolio_Project/README.md

 **Installation Guide** To run this application please follow the following steps:

+*See videos in "Outline and Function Videos" section on how to create and test the Bot/Lambda.
+Not necessary to create multiple bots.*

 1) Clone the repository
 2) Open up AWS, https://aws.amazon.com/, and sign in or create an account if you are not already a user.
 3) Navigate to Lex and create and initial, basic, robo advisor via a custom bot.